Wilson North – Patricia’s husband

 My favorite find was a shirt that had gradations of color from very light to dark blue, which I used for a darkening sky (see below for closeup).
-I used every bit that was left of that shirt, however I had to place the gray hills in the far distance were placed there to cover up the fact that there was no more “sky material”.
+I used every bit of that shirt, however I had to place the gray hills in the far distance to cover up the fact that there was no more “sky material”.
 I think it worked.
 The bare tree at the side was a good cover for the ragged edges on the right side of the quilt.
 I also liked the way it framed the picture.

 Another treat for me was finding the bit of camouflage material that mimicked sheer cliffs on the side of the gray wall in the distance.
 Below the wall you can make out a narrow strip of beach.